piotr-graczyk-dev/chat-app/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 ## Tech Stack

-Nothing makes it into Ignite unless it's been proven on projects that Infinite Red works on.
-Ignite apps include the following rock-solid technical decisions out of the box:

 | Library                          | Category                | Version | Description                                                     |
 | -------------------------------- | ----------------------- | ------- | --------------------------------------------------------------- |